 Mr. Cadogan looked back, as though sensing my voyeuristic gaze.
-I ducked behind a pile of debris – the place was littered with such piles – bumping into a woman about my age, who was reapplying her lipstick.
+I ducked behind a pile of debris – the place was littered with such piles – bumping into a woman about my age, who was checking her complexion in a compact mirror.

 “Sorry about that.”
 I cringed, hating to attract notice.

-She gave a lazy shrug, dabbing at her lips a second time.
+She gave a lazy shrug, brushing an invisible speck from one cheek.
 “You’re likely going to be the only interesting thing that happened today.
 Who’re you hiding from, if I may ask?”